Rate Caps

 Select all that apply

-Do Rate Caps Make Indexed Annuities a Poor Investment Choice?
+Do Rate Caps Make Fixed Index Annuities a Poor Investment Choice?

-As outlined above, interest rate caps restrict the growth potential of indexed annuities, which enables annuity issuers to provide downside protection.
-The limiting nature of an interest rate cap (or an interest rate spread or participating rate) does not make indexed annuities inferior to other investments.
+As outlined above, interest rate caps restrict fixed index annuities’ growth potential, enabling annuity issuers to provide downside protection.
+The limiting nature of an interest rate cap (or an interest rate spread or participating rate) does not make fixed index annuities inferior to other investments.

 Rather, it serves as a pricing lever that enables insurers to sell this type of annuity.
 When you buy an indexed annuity that is subject to a rate cap, you are agreeing to accept a lower return in exchange for principal protection.
 You give up some upside potential, but the annuity provider has assumed all the downside market risk.